Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 - How many DISTINCT users have downloaded a game?

-### 4. **Import the necessary data from the `Resources` folder**
+### 4. **Import the necessary data from the Resources folder**
 - Alongside the Server component, a `Resources` folder is provided that stores 10 TXT files (each storing a game's details) and 10 PNG files (each representing a game's data).
 The TXT files and the PNG files are paired together based on their names (which is always the game id).
 - Before the Server starts accepting requests from clients, it must first import all the game data from TXT files and store them in the database.
 This is a one-time only process, once the data has been successfully imported to the database, the Server doesn't need to import the data on subsequent runs.
-- Ensure to store each PNG file's path in the `file_path` column of the video game table.
+- Ensure to store each PNG file's path in the `file_path` column of the `Games` table.
 Every time a user requests to download a specific video game, the Server must send the respective PNG file to the Client.
 The Client then stores that file in the `Downloads` folder
 - Each TXT file is structured like this:
     - gameid
     - title
+    - developer
     - genre
     - price
     - release_year